strosi/frontend-mentor-challenges/junior/advice-generator-app-main/README-template.md

-# Frontend Mentor - Blogr landing page solution
+# Frontend Mentor - Advice generator app solution

-This is a solution to the [Blogr landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blogr-landing-page-EX2RLAApP).
+This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents